 The RAMGS versions have no options.
 Will start the test immediately and report pass or fail.

 For the Commodore computers there is only one version for the C64 (gmt64) and C128 (gmt128).
 Both are regular prg files.

 GMT is built using the open source cc65 C compiler.
 Small sections of code are written in assembly to maximize testing speed.
-On the IIgs is assembly is also used to access the 65816 16-bit registers and long addressing mode.
+On the IIgs assembly is also used to access the 65816 16-bit registers and long addressing mode.

 The assembly code uses loop unrolling extensively to achieve the best speed without sacrificing test coverage.

 MATS tests are a family of tests designed to find coupling faults within a memory array.
 It has the same coverage of an exhaustive walking ones/zeros with a much smaller number of write/read passes.

 The test also checks for faults sensitive to the previous content of the memory (background pattern) and read induced faults.
 Three version of the MATS test have been implemented: 4, 8 and 16-bit (16-bit is only available on the IIgs).

 Simultaneous Switching Outputs Test (SSO)

 This test stresses back to back read and writes.
 It is available only on the IIgs as it is not possible to generate arbitrary back to back writes on a 6502.
 The basic pattern is a walking 1 sequence.
 For every value in the sequence the true and complement are written back to back.
 This generates a pattern that flip all data bits every memory transaction which stresses the memory interface.

 This is a simple implementation of the "Address as Data" memory test.
 For each memory cell it writes a value related to its own address.
 It is useful to find address related issues.